ciriarte/emails-to-a-young-programmer/README.md

 This is my humble attempt at distilling what little I know about my passion, which is programming.

-I copy, I type, I learn, I abstract, I design, I code.
+I read, I type, I learn, I abstract, I design, I code.
 I enjoy.

 Some excerpts from the ones we should truly learn from: